isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 -----She is wasting her time....

-It was not certain whether Dr. Fukumoto recomended it or not, a new electrotherapy session was added to my after-school routine.
-However, instead of restoring function to the limbs, the more the treatment , the more it took away the function of my limbs.
+It was not certain whether Dr. Fukumoto recommended it or not, a new electrotherapy session was added to my after-school routine.
+However, instead of restoring function to the limbs, the more the treatment, the more it took away the function of my limbs.

 On April 30 of the following year, a regular group medical examination was held at Ishikawa Junior High School.